-A firm mattress is crucial for babies, especially newborns.
+A firm mattress is crucial for babies — especially newborns.
 Those guys aren’t yet strong enough to roll over or move their heads well.
-A firm mattress will be less likely to sag or conform to their bodies —minimizing the potential for suffocation on fabric and mattress material.
+A firm mattress will be less likely to sag or conform to their bodies —minimizing the potential for suffocation on fabric and mattress material (2).

 A great way to test for firmness is to push on the mattress you’re thinking about buying.
 When you push your hand down and then remove it, can you still see the imprint afterward?
 If so, it probably isn’t firm enough for a young baby.

-When you buy a mattress, you should make sure that it fits your crib perfectly.
+When buying a mattress, you should ensure it fits your crib perfectly.
 This sounds obvious.
 However, both mattresses and cribs can vary slightly from their standard sizes, leaving some room for your baby to fall into the gap.

 This one is less about baby safety and more about parent safety.
 Some mattresses can weigh more than 20 pounds.
 Foam mattresses tend to be between 9 and 13 pounds, while coil mattresses can be between 15 and 25 pounds.

-When you change the sheets of your mattress or take it out to be cleaned, you’ll be picking it up while bending over the railings of the crib.
+When you change the mattress sheet or take it out to be cleaned, you’ll be picking it up while bending over the crib railing.
 It can put a lot of strain on your lower back, especially because most cribs are pretty deep on the lowest height setting.
 It’s a good idea to test the weight before you purchase.

 Crib mattresses can take a beating.
-Diaper blowouts, spit up, and vomit can all cause liquids to soak into your mattress.
-If left unattended or not cleaned properly, these liquids can harbor mold or mildew.
+Diaper blowouts, spit-up, and vomit can all cause liquids to soak into your mattress.
+These liquids can harbor mold or mildew if left unattended or not cleaned properly.

-Many mattresses come with removable, waterproof covers, and these are a great option to consider.
-They make accident clean-ups super easy and protect your mattress from potential damage.
+Many mattresses come with removable waterproof covers, which are a great option to consider.
+They make accident cleanups super easy and protect your mattress from potential damage.

-This coil mattress has many of the certifications we discussed above, to assure buyers of its high-quality material.
-The mattress has a 150 coil count and is padded with GOTS-certified organic cotton for comfort.
+This coil mattress has many of the certifications we discussed above to assure buyers of its high-quality material.
+The mattress has a 252 coil count and is padded with GOTS-certified 3D fabric for ultimate comfort.

 When it comes to chemicals, the mattress is GreenGuard Gold certified.
 This means it is held to stringent chemical emissions limits.
-The mattress also comes with a 10-year manufacturers warranty for defects, which always gives peace of mind.
+The mattress also comes with a limited lifetime manufacturer’s warranty for defects, which always gives peace of mind.

 - Firm mattress.

 Bassinets are used in the earliest days, but this is also the time when children are most sensitive.
-If you’re looking to go organic from the beginning, but don’t want to use a traditional crib just yet, the Lifekind bassinet mattress is a great option.
+The Colgate bassinet mattress is a great option if you’re looking to go organic from the beginning but don’t want to use a traditional crib just yet.

-This mattress is made with a GOLS-certified organic rubber latex core.
-A latex core helps protect it from long-term liquid damage — perfect for those newborn diaper blowouts or when you need to set your baby down after bathtime.
+This mattress is made with a GreenGuard-Gold-certified nontoxic material.
+A waterproof core helps protect it from long-term liquid damage — perfect for those newborn diaper blowouts or when you need to set your baby down after bathtime.

-At 5 pounds, this is not a lightweight option compared to others on the list, but it certainly will fit most bassinets and cradles.
-Many bassinets are round, but some aren’t, so take care that yours is the right size and shape before purchasing.
+At 11.2 pounds, this is not a lightweight option compared to others on the list, but it certainly will fit most bassinets and cradles.
+Many bassinets are oval-shaped, but some aren’t, so take care that yours is the right size and shape before purchasing.

 One side also includes a memory foam layer.
 This is for toddlers who are strong enough to control their bodies and can safely sleep on a softer mattress at night.

-On the outside of the mattress is a blended organic cotton cover.
+The mattress is wrapped with a blended organic cotton cover.
 “Blended organic” means it doesn’t quite fit the higher percentage standards of GOTS, but it does contain some organic raw material.
-This cover is waterproof and hypoallergenic for babies that are more sensitive.
+This cover is waterproof and hypoallergenic for babies with sensitive skin.

 At 13 pounds, it’s lighter than many on the market.
 It’s also designed with air vents to promote durability and a longer lifespan.